ASML Holding (NASDAQ:ASML) Shares Purchased by First Foundation Advisors

 A number of other institutional investors and hedge funds have also added to or reduced their stakes in ASML.
 Lazard Asset Management LLC lifted its holdings in ASML by 92.0% in the second quarter.
 Lazard Asset Management LLC now owns 265 shares of the semiconductor company’s stock valued at $182,000 after acquiring an additional 127 shares during the last quarter.
 Geode Capital Management LLC lifted its stake in ASML by 2.5% during the second quarter.
 Geode Capital Management LLC now owns 72,332 shares of the semiconductor company’s stock worth $49,984,000 after purchasing an additional 1,777 shares in the last quarter.
 Liberty Wealth Management LLC lifted its stake in ASML by 88,471.3% during the second quarter.
 Liberty Wealth Management LLC now owns 114,257 shares of the semiconductor company’s stock worth $165,000 after purchasing an additional 114,128 shares in the last quarter.
 Toronto Dominion Bank lifted its stake in ASML by 27.5% during the second quarter.
 Toronto Dominion Bank now owns 1,190 shares of the semiconductor company’s stock worth $822,000 after purchasing an additional 257 shares in the last quarter.
 Finally, LPL Financial LLC lifted its stake in ASML by 14.3% during the second quarter.
 LPL Financial LLC now owns 38,427 shares of the semiconductor company’s stock worth $26,547,000 after purchasing an additional 4,817 shares in the last quarter.
 Hedge funds and other institutional investors own 18.33% of the company’s stock.

 A number of analysts have recently weighed in on the company.
-Piper Sandler assumed coverage on ASML in a research report on Thursday, October 14th.
-They set an “overweight” rating on the stock.
-AlphaValue lowered ASML to a “reduce” rating in a report on Thursday, October 21st.
-Zacks Investment Research raised ASML from a “sell” rating to a “hold” rating in a report on Wednesday, January 19th.
+Bank of America reaffirmed a “buy” rating on shares of ASML in a research report on Thursday, October 14th.
+Morgan Stanley started coverage on ASML in a report on Monday, December 20th.
+They issued an “overweight” rating and a $902.00 target price on the stock.
 Credit Suisse Group started coverage on ASML in a report on Thursday, January 13th.
 They issued an “outperform” rating on the stock.
-Finally, Bank of America reissued a “buy” rating on shares of ASML in a report on Thursday, October 14th.
+UBS Group reissued a “neutral” rating on shares of ASML in a report on Thursday, October 21st.
+Finally, Zacks Investment Research raised ASML from a “sell” rating to a “hold” rating in a report on Wednesday, January 19th.
 Two analysts have rated the stock with a sell rating, six have assigned a hold rating and twelve have assigned a buy rating to the stock.
 According to MarketBeat.com, ASML currently has a consensus rating of “Buy” and an average price target of $892.00.

 About ASML